 Like an Irishman on holiday in the Canaries, this beer has a red tint and a chilled out, mellow feel.
-Sunburnt Irish Red takes the characteristic sweet caramel malt and burnt barley of an Irish red ale and adds additional malt complexity by using six different malts.
+Sunburnt Irish Red takes the characteristic sweet caramel flavours of an Irish red ale and adds additional malt complexity.

-The malt body is counterbalanced with Australian and New Zealand hops, adding a modern twist to the traditional style.
+The malt body is counterbalanced with American and New Zealand hops, adding a modern twist to the traditional style.
 But beware: keep out of direct sunlight.

 The Irish Times – A heads-up on a tasty new brew

 Mild and fruity with light caramel, a lightly hoppy dry finish, this is a very pleasant easy-drinking beer with nice weight on the palate.

 The Irish Examiner – Beer of the Week

 A surprisingly dark hue, it’s a delicious, gently hoppy light beer.